sinisa95/BattleSimulator/README.md

 ```bash
 $ npm run server
 ```
-To start client you need to provide:
+To start only client you need to provide:
 * port - port for the client server,
 * name - name of the client,
 * squads - number of squads between 10-100